mohammadgholampour/Freshora/README.md

-# WOWY E-commerce Platform 🛍️
+# Freshora E-commerce Platform 🛍️

 A full-featured e-commerce platform built with Django, featuring a robust admin panel and modern user interface.

-WOWY is a modern, full-featured e-commerce platform built with Django 4.x, designed to provide a seamless shopping experience for both customers and administrators.
+Freshora is a modern, full-featured e-commerce platform built with Django 5.0.8, designed to provide a seamless shopping experience for both customers and administrators.
 This comprehensive solution offers robust product management with multi-image support, real-time cart operations, and wishlist functionality, alongside a powerful admin dashboard for detailed analytics and reporting.
 The platform features a clean, responsive design that works flawlessly across all devices, while incorporating essential e-commerce capabilities like PDF invoice generation, dynamic category management, and detailed sales tracking.
 With its focus on user experience and administrative efficiency, WOWY provides everything needed to run a successful online store, from comprehensive product catalogs to advanced customer engagement tools, all backed by a solid Django foundation.

 Live: [Demo](http://wowy.manjurulhoque.com/)